-Note: in 1986 a 10 part video series on the history of Los Alamitos was complied and necessarily the history of Rossmoor was included in parts 7 and 8.
-These two 30 minute segments can be seen in their entirety here.
+Note: in 1986 a 10-part video series on the history of Los Alamitos was compiled and necessarily the history of Rossmoor was included in parts 7 and 8.
+These two 30-minute Rossmoor-centric segments can be seen in their entirety here.

 Schools and Parks

 Six school sites were planned with sufficient acreage to include space for recreation.
 Each was carefully placed around the community to provide a neighborhood effect as well as safety for the students who walked to school.
 Rossmoor School opened in the fall of 1958.
 Until Weaver School was finished two years later, Rossmoor School operated double sessions.
 Next came Richard Henry Lee School in 1961.
 By now the trustees had decided to name all future schools after signers of the Declaration of Independence.
 Lee was followed by Benjamin Rush School in 1962, and the last Rossmoor school, Francis Hopkinson, opened in 1963.

 Over the next 8 or 9 years, classrooms were added at most schools to meet the needs of incoming students.
 One school site was still available by the late 1960s.
 A plan was developed and a model was displayed at the Bank of America for almost a year.
 This future school, named after James Wilson, was designed for the latest innovations in education.
 By late 1971 it became obvious that the Wilson School would not be needed.
 The infants of the late fifties and early sixties now entered junior high schools; their older siblings attended high school, and there were no longer many preschool children in the neighborhoods.

 In existence since 1881, the Los Alamitos School District was a kindergarten through 6th-grade district.
 Students of grades 7 through 12 attended the Anaheim Union High School District schools, namely Orangeview Junior High and Western High School, located in neighboring communities.